Validation of Matching: Extensions

 In some applications, we are given a set of data fields -- for example names, phone numbers, email addresses, and locations -- and some information about links between them -- for example that they are in the same entry of a contact list or that they occur together in a document.
 The goal is to match pairs of data fields that refer to the same entity or to aggregate data fields by entity.
-We can extend our validation methods to algorithms for field matching or aggregation, as follows.
+This problem is sometimes called entity resolution \cite{bhattacharya07}.
+We can extend our validation methods to entity resolution algorithms for field matching or aggregation, as follows.

-An application that connects an email address to a phone number in case someone wants to reply to an email by phone is matching pairs of fields.
-For matching pairs of fields, we can set $\mathcal{X} = \mathcal{Y}$, so that we are matching nodes (fields, in our case) from a set to other nodes in the same set.
-Do not include pairs consisting of the same node twice in the sets of actual matches $\am$ or identified matches $\im$, since we want to validate the matching of different fields to each other.
+An example of matching pairs of fields is an application that connects an email address to a phone number in case someone wants to reply to an email by phone.
+For matching pairs of fields, we can set $X = Y$, so that we are matching nodes (fields, in our case) from a set to other nodes in the same set.
+Do not include pairs consisting of the same node twice in the sets of actual matches $\am$ or algorithm matches $\im$, since we want to validate the matching of different fields to each other.

-An application that extracts fields from free text and structured data then aggregates those fields for each of a set of people or organizations performs aggregation.
-For these matching algorithms, we can use $\mathcal{X}$ as the set of entities and $\mathcal{Y}$ as the set of fields.
-In general, each $x \in \mathcal{X}$ will match to multiple $y \in \mathcal{Y}$.
-In many applications, it is also possible for multiple $x \in \mathcal{X}$ to match a single $y \in \mathcal{Y}$, for example, multiple people may share a single home phone number and address.
+An example of field aggregation is an application that extracts fields from free text and structured data, then aggregates those fields for each of a set of people or organizations.
+For these matching algorithms, we can use $X$ as the set of entities and $Y$ as the set of fields.
+In general, each $x \in X$ will match to multiple $y \in Y$.
+In many applications, it is also possible for multiple $x \in X$ to match a single $y \in Y$.
+For example, multiple people may share a single home phone number and address.